Techno-coder/strutters/README.md

 		- Dijkstra

 ## Specific details
-For `Segment tree` (and its variants) a closure needs to be implemented that implements `AssociativeOperator`.
+For segment trees, a closure needs to be implemented that implements `AssociativeOperator`.
 This closure produces the parent node of its child nodes.
 Some example associative operators are included in `tree/mod.rs`.

 For the lazy propagation segment tree, a closure needs to be implemented that implements `DeltaSifter`.
 This closure produces the correct node value from its current value and its current delta value.
 Additionally, the node will be updated from its child nodes once this is executed.